SmithEcophysLab/ecophys_sp2021/Rubrics/review_rubric.md

 ### Breadth and Originality (20 points)
-The review is sufficiently broad to address an outstanding question in the field of ecosystem ecology.
+The review is sufficiently broad to address an outstanding question in the field of plant physiological ecology.
 The review should can combine known ideas to form a new idea, but must not be a simple reiteration of known facts.

 ### Scientific rigor (30 points)